Stepping Into the LIGHT

 My path to becoming a psychotherapist didn’t begin in a clinic or classroom—it began in the wild.

 I often say, “The soul of the landscape mirrors the landscapes of the soul.”
-Nature became both refuge and revelation.
+Nature is both refuge and revelation.
 It’s a place where nothing is asked of me and at the same time, everything.
-Where life is uncomplicated yet deeply wrapped in complex reciprocity.
-As it has been for humans for hundreds of thousands of years.
+Where life is uncomplicated yet deeply wrapped in complex reciprocity - as it has always been.
 Immersed in wild nature I learned that healing doesn’t always look like fixing.
 Sometimes it looks like allowing, softening, being vulnerable, becoming real, to what lies just beneath the surface.

-For two decades, I worked as a documentary filmmaker, creating films that explored environmental and social justice issues.
-It was meaningful work—work that received recognition and awards—but more than that, it became a vessel for my pursuit of truth.
+For two decades, I worked as an independent documentary filmmaker, creating films that explored environmental and social justice issues.
+It was meaningful work—work that received recognition and awards—but more than that, it helped document my pursuit for truth.
 Not only societal truth, but a deeper, spiritual truth.
-The kind of truth that lives in the body, in the silence, in the soul.
+The kind of truth that lives in the body, in the silence, in the space between things.
+In the soul.

 In 2003, after a trip to Afghanistan to film in war-affected communities, I returned home and experienced what I can only describe as a psychological breakdown and a spiritual breakthrough.
-It was the culmination of years of inner work—especially through transpersonal psychotherapy—that had prepared me to let go, break open, and be remade.
+It was the culmination of years of inner work that had prepared me to let go, break open, and be remade.
 What emerged was a sense of wholeness, of deep relationship with self, soul, and life itself.
 Over time, the ego slowly re-formed—but this time, infused with love.

 Since then I’ve become a husband and father of two amazing kids, now teenagers.
 And I’ve continued to walk the path of healing, inquiry, and service.
 I hold a Masters of Applied Science in Social Ecology (UWS) and a Graduate Diploma in Transpersonal Psychotherapy (The Crucible Centre).
 I’ve also immersed myself in meditation, energy healing, and nature-based practice for over 25 years.
 As one of the early pioneers of ecopsychology in Australia, I’ve spent the past two decades facilitating retreats in the wild, or on the edge, supporting others to reconnect with the deeper ground of their being.